zverok/zverok.github.io/_posts/2020-05-16-ruby-as-apl.md

 # 1 2
 ```

-* As usual for mathematical arrays, mathematical operations could be performed with scalar (like "add 2 to every element") or another array of the same shape (like "add item of array A to item in similar position of array B")
+* As usual for mathematical arrays, mathematical operations could be performed with scalar (like "add 2 to every element") or another array of the same shape (like "add item of array A to item in a similar position of array B")

 That being said, let's begin with some first generation of our Game of Life:
 ```ruby